Kavanaugh on the U.S. Supreme Court: sparks or harmony?

 Ginsburg was herself famously close friends with the late conservative Justice Antonin Scalia, with the two bonding over a shared love of opera despite their ideological differences.

-And Thomas is himself is seen as a popular figure among the other justices.
+Thomas is seen as a popular figure among the other justices.

+Kagan told an event for female alumni at Princeton on Friday it was “incredibly important” for the court to guard its reputation of being fair or impartial and not be simply “an extension of the terribly polarized political process and environment that we live in.

+“And going forward that sort of middle position - it’s not so clear whether we’ll have it.
+All of us need to be aware of that... and to realize how precious the court’s legitimacy is.
+The only way we get people to do what we say they should do is because people respect us and respect our fairness,” she said.

+“And I think especially in this time when the rest of the political environment is so divided, every single one of us has an obligation to think about what it is that provides the court with its legitimacy.”

-Aside from his belligerent Senate appearance and his reputation as a doctrinaire conservative, Kavanaugh has been seen as a calm, easy-going judge on the federal appeals court in Washington.
+Aside from his belligerent Senate appearance and his reputation as a doctrinaire conservative, Kavanaugh has been seen as a calm easy-going judge on the federal appeals court in Washington.
 He is also a self-declared fan of sports and beer.

 Supreme Court justices do not always get on, however.
 Most notably, several justices chafed at the leadership of Chief Justice Warren Burger, who served from 1969 to 1986.

-The broader problem facing the court may be whether the circumstances of Kavanaugh’s confirmation have damaged not just Kavanaugh’s reputation but also the institution itself.
+The broader problem facing the court may be whether the circumstances of Kavanaugh’s confirmation have damaged not just his reputation but also the institution itself.

 “This is going to make the court seem more political, and I think that’s dangerous because the legitimacy of the court turns on the belief that law is distinct from politics,” said Ernest Young, a conservative law professor at Duke University.

 At the Sept.
-27 Senate hearing into Ford’s allegations against Kavanaugh, he fought back with a blistering partisan attack in which he described the allegations against him as a “calculated and orchestrated political hit” masterminded by the Democrats and left-wing groups.
+27 Senate hearing on Ford’s allegations against Kavanaugh, he fought back with a blistering partisan attack in which he described the allegations against him as a “calculated and orchestrated political hit” masterminded by the Democrats and left-wing groups.

 “I had hoped and still hope that if confirmed he will be a non-partisan justice,” said Yale Law School Professor Akhil Amar, who supported Kavanaugh’s nomination.
 “But the savage and ugly partisanship in late September may make that harder, psychologically, to happen.”

-Retired Justice John Paul Stevens, a Republican appointee, said on Thursday that Kavanaugh’s remarks in that hearing should disqualify him from serving on the high court.
+Retired Justice John Paul Stevens, a Republican appointee, said on Thursday Kavanaugh’s remarks in that hearing should disqualify him from serving on the high court.

 Kavanaugh, in an opinion piece in the Wall Street Journal article this week, said he regretted some of his comments.

 “I was very emotional last Thursday, more so than I have ever been.
 I might have been too emotional at times.
-I know that my tone was sharp, and I said a few things I should not have said,” Kavanaugh wrote.
+I know that my tone was sharp, and I said a few things I should not have said,” he wrote.

 The concern for some on the left is whether Kavanaugh will be able to put aside several bruising weeks and give all who come before him a fair shake.